What Is a Shopper Profile: 8 Types of Shoppers

 How to Market to the Bargain Hunter

-To appeal to bargain hunters, retailers can:
+To appeal to bargain hunters and avoid running into debt, you can:

 - Host sales on a predictable schedule: Many retailers have clearance sales on certain days of the week or month.
 Others take a more seasonal or holiday-focused approach.